lawrencejesse/Sentinel2_Extractor/README.md

 ### Common Issues

 1. **"Band pattern 'embedding_0' did not match any bands"**
-   - Solution: Use updated notebooks with 'A00' format band references
+   - Solution: Use `Reclamation_Analysis_AEFv4.ipynb` which has correct 'A00-A63' format
+   - If using older notebooks, restart kernel after updating band references

 2. **"No valid crop code found"**
    - Solution: Increase sample_size parameter or check boundary overlap with AAFC data